 A demand letter is just an ordinary letter or email that you or your lawyer sends to your employer.
 It describes the bad treatment you experienced at work, and asks your employer to give you money in exchange for you agreeing to not sue them.

-The premise of a demand letter is that you have been harassed to the point where it’s impossible for you to do your job, which means you need to quit, and the whole thing is your employer’s fault for not stopping the harassment.
+The premise is that you have been harassed to the point where it’s impossible for you to do your job, which means you need to quit, and the whole thing is your employer’s fault for not making the harassment stop.

 You send a demand letter when you’re planning to quit—or, in some cases, after you’ve been fired.
 If you’re staying at work, you might send a demand letter if, for example, a co-worker has harassed you, causing a psychological injury.
 You could send a demand letter asking your employer to reimburse you for the money you’ve spent on counselling.